 Heidelberg is one of the Most Popular Cities on this Itinerary

 This city famously was spared any destruction during the World War II raids.
 There is so much charm and character in this small city that more than 3 million tourists visit Heidelburg each year.
 Upon the hill of Mount Konigstuhl lies the famous Heidelberg Castle.
 This castle was the palace and home of kings such as Ruprecht, Ludwig III, and Frederick V.

-This city is also famous for having a renown student population along with a student prison where everyone wants to go to!
-One hidden secret some people don’t know about is that Heidelberg is home to a hidden amphitheater than was built by the Nazi Party in 1935!
+This city is also famous for having a renowned student population along with a student prison where everyone wants to go to!
+One hidden secret some people don’t know about is that Heidelberg is home to a hidden amphitheater that was built by the Nazi Party in 1935!
 After your fun visit to the charming Heidelberg, it will be time to ride the train to the city of Frankfurt or the Frankfurt Airport (depending on how much time and money you have left to explore!)

 Frankfurt, Germany is a Great City to Fly Out of!

 This city was once the capital city of Germany.
 Although this city is the home of the Frankfurter, its name does not literally mean hot dog.
 The full actual name, Frankfurt am Main means “main river that flows through the city”.
-A few fun facts about Frankfurt are that in 1835, Johann Philipp Reis invented the first “make and break” telephone in Frankfurt.
+A few fun facts about Frankfurt are that in 1835, Johann Philipp Reis invented the first “make and break” telephones in Frankfurt.
 Also, fourteen of the tallest skyscrapers in Germany are in Frankfurt!